r1chardj0n3s/parse/README.rst

   and removed the restriction on mixing fixed-position and named fields
 - 1.0.0 initial release

-This code is copyright 2011 eKit.com Inc (http://www.ekit.com/)
+This code is copyright 2012 Richard Jones <richard@python.org>
 See the end of the source file for the license of use.